 The regional address policy community for the Asia Pacific region seats three individuals on the Number Council of the Number Resource Organization (NRO NC).
-One position is selected by the Executive Council of APNIC, while the other two individuals are elected by the community.
-This document describes the procedures to be followed for the conduct of the community elections.
+In the APNIC region, one position is selected by the APNIC EC, while the other two individuals are elected by the community.
+This webpage describes the procedures to be followed for the conduct of the community elections.

-Any individual may be nominated with the exception of any staff member of any RIR.
+Any individual may be nominated with the exception of staff members of any RIR.
 Self-nominations are permitted.

 Any individual may lodge a nomination.